DesktopFolder/WitchHuts/README.md

 # Create the build directory (for cleanliness)
 mkdir build && cd build
 # Generate the build files & build the project
+# -DOPTIMIZE_SEED=1234 (for example seed 1234) if you know the seed prior to running the tool
+# Otherwise, see below for using the CLI to specify a seed
-cmake .. -DSEED_USED=YOURSEED && make
+cmake .. -DOPTIMIZE_SEED=YOURSEED && make
 # Run the finder
 ./WitchHutFinder
 ```